doctorwidget/emacs-clojure-settings/emacs-primer.rst

 ========================

 ``C-x C-b`` to list all current buffers.
-            Perversely, if you load one in a multiple-window scenario, it loads it into the window that does not show the buffer list.
-WTF.
-``C-x 1``  to get rid of the buffer list

 ``C-x b`` (*not C-x C-b!*) gives a minibuffer to type the name of the buffer to
             switch to.
 Works much better than C-x C-b for multiple windows,